TABLE A Comparative Summary Statistics for Real Estate Establishments with Total Employment of 20 and Over: Philippines, 2017 and 2016

 Nsp = total number of establishments in the non-certainty employment stratum with TE 20-99 for the industry domain within each geographic domain (region)

-Response rate for Real Estate Activities sector for establishments with TE of 20 and over was 84.0 (236 out of 281 establishments).
+The response rate for Real Estate Activities sector for establishments with TE of 20 and over was 78.6 percent (206 out of 262 establishments).
 This included receipts of "good" questionnaires, partially accomplished questionnaires, reports of closed, moved out or out of scope establishments.

 Limitation of Data